RibirX/Ribir/docs/en/get_started/quick_start.md

 The function or closure that accepts `&BuildCtx` as the input parameter and returns the `Widget` is called a function widget.

 A function widget is the simplest way to define a widget without external state dependencies.
-In [Creating an application](./creating_an_application.md), you have seen a function widget of `Hello world!`.
+In [Try Ribir](./try_it.md), you have seen a function widget of `Hello world!`.
 In this section, we will continue to introduce it through the example of `Hello world!`.

 ### Define widget through function